 Special constables are trained volunteers who provide an invaluable link between the police service and the communities that it serves.
 With the same powers as regular officers, special constables dedicate a portion of their free time to performing a variety of policing duties.

 At its core the Special Constabulary represents an embodiment of the principle, first voiced by Sir Robert Peel, that “the police are the public and the public are the police;”

 There are currently 14,864 special constables serving throughout the 43 Home Office police forces in England and Wales, providing dedicated support to regular colleagues in the ongoing delivery of an effective policing service to the public.

 In this section there is information and resources relating to:

-As was the case in 2015 no national theme has been set.
+No national theme has been set for the weekend.
 Rather forces are encouraged to establish their own themes/events, taking into account local needs or priorities, on either a force or regional basis.
 It is hoped that as many specials as possible are involved during this weekend to actively showcase a range of the diverse types of skills, duties and responsibilities associated with service as a special constable.

 One course (Oct-Nov) is taking place at The College of Policing's Sunningdale site with the other two (June-Sept and Nov-Jan) being held at Ryton.

 In order to apply for the Special Constabulary Senior Leadership Programme please complete the course booking form and email to the address below.